 The National Institute on Drug Abuse has linked a direct connection between the concentration levels of TCH in the blood and impaired driving ability.
 However, chemical TCH affects different people differently.
 Thus setting a threshold and parameters might not be an easy task to determine offenders.

 The AAA recommends that a method that involves training law enforcement officers to detect impairment combined with the blood test be used, rather than simply setting a threshold.

 The situation in Missouri

-Missouri is one of the states where possession and use of marijuana is still illegal.
+Missouri is one of the states where possession and use of marijuana are still illegal.
 However, with lowering of the criminal charges for marijuana possession since January 1st, 2017, people with possession of lesser than 10gms of marijuana, will have lower penalties, and marijuana infractions will generally not result in possible jail time.
 Legalizing of marijuana, medical or recreational, did not make it to the Nov 2016 ballot in Missouri.
-While use and possession of the drug is still illegal, it seems close to reducing penalties and allowing possession of small amounts for medicinal use.
+While use and possession of the drug are still illegal, it seems close to reducing penalties and allowing possession of small amounts for medicinal use.

-However, legalization in the state of Colorado, lower penalties in Kansas and Missouri, and the availability of the drug for medicinal purposes will likely increase the possibility of out-of-state residents driving under influence of marijuana.
+However, legalization in the state of Colorado, lower penalties in Kansas and Missouri, and the availability of the drug for medicinal purposes will likely increase the possibility of out-of-state residents driving under the influence of marijuana.